-Tailwind also has niche “tribes” where you can upload your pin and get others to reshare it.
-You just need to follow to share to reshare ratio, which is usually 1:1 or 1:2 (so repin 1-2 other pins for each pin you add to the tribe).
+Tailwind also has niche “communities” where you can upload your pin and get others to reshare it.
+You just need to follow to share to reshare ratio, which is usually 1:1 or 1:2 (so repin 1-2 other pins for each pin you add to the community).
 Tailwind is paid, and costs $15/month.
 I’d say the investment is well worth it, as it saves you tons of time and energy.
 If you want to try it out, use my referral link to get a free month and $15 off if you decide to sign up for the paid plan.

 5. Not worrying about site speed.

 If your site loads too slowly, people will bounce and never see your awesome content.
 This also makes it harder to rank on Google, as people are spending little time on your site, signaling to Google that the content isn’t helpful.

 Run a couple posts (not your homepage!) through Google PageSpeed Insights and GTmetrix and see how your site is doing.
 These speed testers will also give you recommendations for improving your site speed.

 My mobile pagespeed score of 62 for this particular post

 My desktop pagespeed score of 94 for the same post